selfagency/slackfeedbot/README.md

 4. Create a new workflow in your desired repository (e.g. `.github/workflows/slackfeedbot.yml`) and drop in the follwing, where:

-   - `rss` is an RSS feed URL.
+   - `rss`: An RSS feed URL.
-   - `slack_webhook` is the URL of your Slack webhook (this can and probably should be a repository or organization secret).
+   - `slack_webhook`: The URL of your Slack webhook (this can and probably should be a repository or organization secret).
-   - `cache_dir` is the folder in which you want to cache RSS data to prevent publishing duplicates (e.g., `./slackfeedbot-cache`), or alternately...
+   - `cache_dir`: The folder in which you want to cache RSS data to prevent publishing duplicates (e.g., `./slackfeedbot-cache`), or alternately...
-   - `interval` is the number of minutes between runs of the parent workflow, as specified in the `cron` section of the `schedule` workflow trigger (may publish duplicates due to post pinning).
+   - `interval`: The number of minutes between runs of the parent workflow, as specified in the `cron` section of the `schedule` workflow trigger (may publish duplicates due to post pinning).
-   - `unfurl` tells Slack to show the [Open Graph](https://ogp.me/) preview.
-If set to `false` the title, date, short description, and a link to the feed item will be posted.
+   - `unfurl`: Tells Slack to show the [Open Graph](https://ogp.me/) preview.
      Defaults to `false` because it's kind of flaky.
+Not customizable.
+Use the below settings for customizd display.
+   - `show_desc`: Whether to show the post description.
+Defaults to `true`.
+   - `show_img`: Whether to show the post image.
+Defaults to `true`.
+   - `show_date`: Whether to show the post date.
+Defaults to `true`.
+   - `show_link`: Whether to show the Read more link, linking back to the post.
+Defaults to `true`.

 ## Examples